raphaelSeguin/wr-110/README.md

 # wr-110

 Web Rythm 110 is a beat box inspired by the canonical TR serie by Roland.
+[Try it !](https://raphaelseguin.github.io/wr-110/)

 I used vanilla JavaScript, HTML and SASS.